1. Media Artifact

 - Each school available should have their Michigan School Data Parent Transparency information attached

-Section 2: Families should create a single profile where they can input all relevant student information one time regardless of the amount of schools they apply to.
+Section 2: Families should create a single profile where they only need to input all relevant student information once, regardless of the amount of schools they apply to.

 - Schools can add school-specific questions regarding siblings and family relation to staff members as needed